Lgomes-GvizStudio/AI_Mod_Assistant/readme.md

 2. **Start AI Assistant**
-   - This Selection will start an conversation with your Custom AI model
+   - If you have created the AI Mod Assistant This Selection will start an conversation with it
    - Send your message to AI Assistant.
    - Send `/?` for Ollama Helper.